-Collision coverage gives a payout if your car gets wrecked in a crash.
+Collision coverage gives a payout if your car was in a crash.
 Knowing the at-fault driver doesn’t matter.
 As long as you make a claim and pay your deductible, it will reimburse you.
 Deductibles are a fixed amount of money that you pay for your coverage to kick in.
 It is an out-of-pocket expense that you’ll find better to pay than paying for the whole car repairs.

 Personal injury protection (PIP)

 Regarding medical expenses, personal injury protection is the right one for you.
 It will pay for medical care, funeral costs, pain, suffering, and even lost wages.
-While you are injured, it may pay for essential services like childcare and house cleaning.
+While you obtain injuries, it may pay for essential services like childcare and house cleaning.
 No-fault insurance is another way to call it.
 That’s because it will pay no matter who caused the accident.
 Some states may require it depending on their auto insurance laws.

 Personal injury protection vs medical payments coverage